 • Easy installation - The Fedora installation software (called anaconda) provides easy steps for installing Linux.
 During installation, anaconda also helps you take the first few steps toward configuring Linux.
 You can choose which packages to install and how to partition your hard disk.
-You can even get your desktop GUI ready to go by configuring your video card, user accounts, and even your network connection.
-With Fedora 8, you can now install directly from a running live CD, or choose from several different install-only media.
+You can even get your desktop GUI ready to go by configuring user accounts, keyboard, mouse and even your network connection.
+With Fedora 10, you can install directly from a running live CD, or choose from several different install-only media.